dventep/workshop001_etl_education/README.md

 The project is oriented to present in a general way the candidates that are hired under the requirements provided by a job test and to perfom it in a visual way by means of sampling specific data to comply with it.

+The visualizations that I am expecting are:
+   - Hires by technology (pie chart).
+   - Hires by year (horizontal bar chart).
+   - Hires by seniority (bar chart).
+   - Hires by country over years (USA, Brazil, Colombia, and Ecuador only)(multiline chart) .

 > <span style="color:#3c4e29; font-weight:bold">[Considerations]</span>
 >